A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Discussion

-The mixed-initiative visual analytic systems we reviewed have explored only a limited range of the design space that prioritizes human agency.
+\textbf{Narrow Focus on Low Levels of Automation -- } The mixed-initiative visual analytic systems we reviewed have explored only a limited range of the design space that prioritizes human agency.
 As evident in our analysis, we did not observe any systems that implement fully autonomous processes and enable efficient handoffs between agents.
 This may be because our research discipline is intrinsically motivated to prioritize human control and leverage artificial agents for mere recommendations.
 However, it has also produced a potential blind spot as \acro{AI} systems grow in sophistication and there is a greater appetite for more automation.
-The unexplored levels of automation in the design space provide fruitful opportunities for our research community.
+The unexplored levels of automation in the design space, as highlighted by our work, provide fruitful opportunities for our research community to further explore mixed-initiative analytic settings where artificial agents are delegated more agency than seen in prior work.